NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ![new ui](./Images/step1.2_naming_ext_ui_update.PNG)

-# Step 2: Print the active viewport
+# Step 2: Get the active viewport

-In this section, you import a viewport utility into `extension.py`.
+In this section, you import `omni.kit.viewport.utility` into `extension.py`.
 Then, you use it to store the active viewport.
 Finally, you will print the name of the active viewport to the console.

 ## Step 2.1: Navigate to `extension.py`